Eschatologue/CM_wiki/docs/lore/antares/nation/karakorum.md

 ### The Vanishing of the Emerald of Paradise

-*"A distress call, clear as day.
+> *"A distress call, clear as day.
 And then—nothing.
-Just the sea, empty as a grave."*
+Just the sea, empty as a grave."*{ .emq }
 – Tsunoi Soshu, Navigator of the Kamikaze
 { .quote }